 Where can international students or internationally educated students find more information?

 We have an international admission section devoted just to you with details on English proficiency, financial certification, visas and more.

 Where can I get more information about financial aid?

-For more information regarding the financial aid process, please visit UB's Office of Financial Aid.
+For more information regarding the financial aid process, please visit UBalt's Office of Financial Aid.

 Don't see the answer you're looking for?
 Feel free to contact us.